mikeperry-tor/mission-improbable/README.md

 You also need a Java JRE/JDK 1.7 or higher.

-You also need TWRP from https://dl.twrp.me/angler/ (or your device) and an extracted copperhead factory image from https://copperhead.co/android/downloads.
+You also need TWRP from https://dl.twrp.me/angler/ (or your device) and an extracted Copperhead factory image from https://copperhead.co/android/downloads.

 Finally, you need opengapps from https://opengapps.github.io/.
 The pico image will work, if you only want Google Play Services and the Play store.